 Your operation mode: Autoread

-"Autoread" is our most basic mode, but the ideal one for your use case.
-It allows the reader to autonomously scan for cards, transfer data to the host, and interact with the user (e.g. give feedback via LED and beeper or switch a door relay).
+In Autoread mode, the reader autonomously scan for cards, transfers data to the host, and interacts with the user (e.g. give feedback via LED and beeper or switch a door relay).
 This means for you: None or minor adjustments to the host system required - you can make all necessary changes directly on the reader via its configuration.

 Prepare project cards